KARNATISAITHARUN/documentation/policies/policy-language.md

 Specifying each type of directive is documented in detail, with examples of how they are employed in the default Policy.

-Note that for more complex Policy use cases that may require additional features and/or integration with other services, [contact us](https://www.shiftleft.io/contact/).
+Note that for more complex Policy use cases, that may require additional features and/or integration with other services, [contact us](https://www.shiftleft.io/contact/).

 ## Tagging Directives